DavidvtWout/OpenESS/README.md

 > **WARNING: Use at your own risk.** This software controls battery charging and discharging.
 Incorrect configuration or bugs could damage your equipment, void warranties, or cause safety hazards.
 The author accept no liability for any damages.
 Make sure you understand what you're doing before using this software.

 **Early Development:** OpenESS is a work in progress.
-It is usable but currently only supports a single MultiPlus/battery system.
-Multi-system support is planned for the future.
-Breaking changes such as database changes without proper migration may still happen in the near future.
+The config file structure is still expected to change.

 ## Why OpenESS?